 Graduate Fellows who are active program participants and successfully complete the requirements during the first year (i.e., regular attendance, completion and presentation of a research working paper) are eligible to apply for a second year as a Fellow.
 During the second year, Fellows continue to meet weekly to present and receive constructive feedback on their individual research and writing projects and skills training in professional development to prepare them for the academic job market.
 They also work with Institute staff to plan a spring colloquia series featuring social change scholars whose work is of interest both to the fellows and to the wider campus community.
 Throughout the two years, Fellows are eligible for shared office space at ISSI to facilitate their research and writing.

 Only registered UC Berkeley doctoral students who have completed at least three years of graduate study by May 2018 are eligible for this program.
 While it is not a firm requirement, most of the Fellows have passed their qualifying exams prior to entering the program.
 Click here for advice on preparing for Qualifying Exams from Graduate Fellows Training Coordinator David Minkus.
-Students from groups historically underrepresented in higher education (such as African American and Latinx/Chicana/o) are especially encouraged to apply.
+Students from groups historically underrepresented in higher education (such as African American, Native American and Latinx/Chicana/o) are especially encouraged to apply.

 For questions or additional information please call Dr. David Minkus, Director of the Graduate Fellows Program, at (510) 642-0813 or email inquiries to: minkus AT berkeley.edu.